 This book isn't a cook book as we know it.
 It's more a little history of The Sopranos Family and Italian/USA cooking traditions.
-The big appeal of this particular book is the way in which it ties into the show itself, which is visible here in the form of in-character narrations (different in each chapter) - Artie Bucco gives the history of Vesuvio's and shares a chapter of restaurant style recipes (he's also the main narrator in the book), Charmaine Bucco discusses the challenges and etiquette of professional catering before revealing some recipes that are easily prepared for a bigger crowd of guests, Adriana La Cerva gives a chapter of romantic recipes and tips for that perfect "dinner for two", Tony himself talks about Perfect grill party and Carmela about family gatherings.
-The chapters show characters well too, especially Janice's self-centered and artificial memories of days growing up around the Soprano family table and Uncle Junior's views (not only on food).
-There are many large photographs from the show as well as some letters and other family keepsakes.
-If you - as I - love The Sopranos... you really need to have this cookbook in your collection.
+The big appeal of this book is the way in which it ties with the show itself.
+The Sopranos series is present here in the form of in-character narrations (different in each chapter) - Artie Bucco gives the history of Vesuvio's and shares a chapter of restaurant style recipes (he's also the main narrator in the book), Charmaine Bucco discusses the challenges and etiquette of professional catering before revealing some recipes that are easily prepared for a bigger crowd of guests, Adriana La Cerva gives a chapter of romantic recipes and tips for that perfect "dinner for two", Tony himself talks about the perfect grill party and Carmela about family gatherings.
+The chapters show characters well too, especially Janice's self-centered and artificial memories of days growing up around The Soprano family table and Uncle Junior's views (not only on food).
+There are many large photographs from the show, as well as some letters and other family keepsakes.
+If you, as I, love The Sopranos... you really need to have this cookbook in your collection.

 "Entertaining with The Sopranos: As compiled by Carmela Soprano"

 As I thought, that nothing else in therms of The Sopranos cooking can happen, what they've done - they've published another book tied to the show.
 A dear friend of mine, who happens to know about my obsession, surprised me with this one.
 Sadly, she's not with us anymore, but the book sits proudly on my bookshelf reminding me of her...